iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 ---
 ### **Strongly Feasible Spanning Tree Solution**

 Keeping a strong feasible spanning tree solution will allow the algorithm to terminate on finitely many iterations.
-It won't neceesarily make the spanning tree solution non-degenerate to assure increase on the objective, but it will prevent the algorithm to enter a cycle of pivoting.
+It won't neceesarily make the spanning tree solution non-degenerate to assure increase on the objective for every iterations, but it will prevent the algorithm to enter a cycle of pivoting, causing it to halt.

 **Definition: Strongly Feasible Spanning Tree Solution**
 > A spanning tree solution is a strongly feasible spanning tree solution if and only if the following, 2 equivalent statements are true with respect to some root node on the tree.